Diagnostics ROM Package - To aid with PCB troubleshooting, Shaun Wood offers an improved

 for your environment.
 See the Dragon's Lair / Space Ace PCB Volume Control Hack.

 Interchangeability - Dragon's Lair can be played in a Space Ace cabinet (1984) by changing the laserdisc and the

 conversion kit for Space Ace (1991).
 The kit included a Space Ace (1991) laserdisc, control

 panel overlay, marquee, two red fire buttons, and one EPROM containing the Leland ROM image above.
 The animation stored on the 1991 laserdisc is the same

 as the original 1983 laserdisc, but the discs are not directly compatible with each other.
 The video footage is not aligned on the same track/frame numbers.

 Engineering Mode - Engineering mode was designed to let the engineers playtest a scene without having to play through the whole game.
 To

-learn more about this, see Jeff Kulczycki's info on the Engineering Mode for Space Ace.
+learn more about this, see the Space Ace Engineering Mode page.